xpack-dev-tools/cmake-xpack/README.md

 For more details please read the [Install](https://xpack.github.io/cmake/install/) page.

-### Version information
+### Versioning

-The version strings used by the Ninja project are three number string like `3.19.8`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash,
+The version strings used by the GCC project are three number string like `3.19.8`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash,